gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 Still, it's a useful tool in the toolbox.

-## Nineth approach: Active polling.
+## Ninth approach: Active polling.

 That's looping in user code with micro-sleeping to actively poll on the child status in a non-blocking way, for example using `wait(..., WNOHANG)`.
 Unless you have a very bizzare use case and you know what you are doing, please do not do this.
 This is unnecessary, bad for power consumption, and all we achieve is noticing late that the child ended.
 This approach is just here for completeness.